 Metabolism and Elimination

 Following an oral dose of 14C-labeled azilsartan medoxomil, approximately 55% of radioactivity was recovered in feces and approximately 42% in urine, with 15% of the dose excreted in urine as azilsartan.
 The elimination half-life of azilsartan is approximately 11 hours and renal clearance is approximately 2.3 mL/min.
-Steady-state levels of azilsartan are achieved within 5 days and no accumulation in plasma occurs with repeated once-daily dosing.
+Steady-state levels of azilsartan are achieved within five days, and no accumulation in plasma occurs with repeated once-daily dosing.

 The effect of demographic and functional factors on the pharmacokinetics of azilsartan was studied in single and multiple dose studies.
 Pharmacokinetic measures indicating the magnitude of the effect on azilsartan are presented in Figure 1 as change relative to reference (test/reference).
 Effects are modest and do not call for dosage adjustment.